sercankulcu/sercankulcu.github.io/_nature/174-dna-replication-and-the-central-dogma.md

 chapter_title: 'Self-Reference, Self-Representation, and Life'
 order: 174
 tags:
-   - dna-replication
-   - central-dogma
-   - transcription
+   - dna
-   - translation
+   - genetics
-   - molecular-biology
+   - biological-information
 ---

 A genome can influence the next generation only if its sequence can be copied.